kynan/nbstripout/README.md

 The option accepts a list of tags separated by whitespace.

+### Forcing UNIX newlines

+Force UNIX (LF) newlines in the output (useful on Windows to keep consistent line endings in filtered output or textconv diffs):

+    nbstripout --unix-newlines FILE.ipynb

 ### Keeping some output

 Do not strip the execution count/prompt number: